mongodb/leafygreen-ui/.changeset/eight-gorillas-raise.md

 '@leafygreen-ui/icon': minor
 ---

 Exports `createGlyphComponent` from the package.
-Use this to ensure any custom glyphs behave the same as build in Leafygreen icons.
+This provides a way to ensure parity between built-in icons and custom icons.
+By processing an icon with `createGlyphComponent`, consumers can ensure that props like `size`, `fill` and `role` behave as expected in both custom and default icons.

 e.g.
 ```js